Deer Lodge County, Montana: Government and politics

 Deer Lodge County is the most consistently Democratic county in Montana when it comes to presidential elections.
 It has not supported a Republican candidate since Calvin Coolidge in 1924.
-In the last five elections the Democratic candidate has won by 21% to nearly 49% of Deer Lodge County's vote.
-However, in 2016, Hillary Clinton failed to garner a majority of the votes.
-This was the first time a Democrat had not obtained a majority since 1924.
-In gubernatorial elections the last most recent Republican to carry the county was Marc Racicot in the 1996 election.
+In 2016, Hillary Clinton failed to garner a majority of the votes, becoming the first Democrat not to obtain a majority since 1924.
+In 2020, the county once again gave the Democratic candidate (Joe Biden) the majority, when he won 52% of the vote.
+However, in 2024, Kamala Harris carried the county by only 47 votes, or less than 1%, winning a plurality of 48.79%.
+This was an even narrower edge than in 2016; Donald Trump's performance in this election was the best by a Republican in the county since 1956.
+In gubernatorial elections the most recent Republican to carry the county was Marc Racicot in the 1996 election.
 In that election the original Democratic nominee, Chet Blaylock, died and Marc Racicot carried every county.